 Autism Internet Modules, or AIM, has created a large list of free, online, educational modules designed for educators, professionals, and families.
-All modules were written by experts from across the United States and the list includes a wide variety of topics.

 The Center for Excellence in Developmental Disabilities at the UC Davis Mind Institute has developed a series of Modules called Autism Distance Education Parent Training (ADEPT), which includes helpful forms and checklists and a glossary of key terms.

 Autism Speaks has developed an ASD Video Glossary.
 This innovative web-based tool was designed to help parents and professionals learn more about the early red flags and diagnostic features of ASD.
 The glossary contains over a hundred video clips and is available free of charge.
-Whether you are a parent, family member, friend, physician, clinician, childcare provider, or educator, it can help you see the subtle differences between typical and delayed development in young children and spot the early red flags for ASD.

 The Interactive Autism Network, or IAN, is a grant-funded online community hosted by Kennedy Krieger Institute with the goal of creating a virtual library of autism research and making that research readily available to families, professionals, individuals with ASD, and community members.
 The IAN community is a way for families and those with ASD to participate in research, but is also a resource that details current and relevant research in family friendly language.
 Below is a list of articles that families might find useful: